kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 The Kyma Observability feature was shifted in the direction of integration and openness to enable enterprise-grade qualities based on external services.
 See the blog post on [Observability strategy](https://kyma-project.io/blog/2022/9/21/observability-strategy) for more details.
-As a consequence, Kiali is going to be removed from Kyma in a future release.
+As a consequence, Kiali will be removed in Kyma 2.10.
+See the blog post on [Kiali deprecation](https://kyma-project.io/blog/2022/10/10/Kiali-deprecation/).

 Worry not, though, as you can still integrate it on your own.
 We've got you covered, and we've prepared a tutorial on how to [install custom Kiali in Kyma](https://github.com/kyma-project/examples/blob/main/kiali/README.md).